 Once you have finished day one of hiking, the homestay in the canyon oasis is likely to have a swimming pool which is a total godsend to cool down and more importantly, ease aching muscles.
 Make sure you pack your swimwear so you can jump in!

-I hope you found this useful and go more prepared than me.
-Happy hiking!
+I hope you found this useful and go on this trip more prepared than me.

-(This post contains affiliate links meaning should you purchase a product via this link, I’ll earn a tiney tiny commission at no extra cost to you.
-Thanks for your support!)
+*This post may contain affiliate links meaning should you purchase a product via this link, I’ll earn a tiney tiny commission at no extra cost to you.
+Thanks for your support!*